hoangkhanhvietnamm/heart_disease_analytics/README.md

 ---

 ## 📄 Documentation
-A user manual is available upon request to explain the dashboard’s structure, filters, and use cases.
+A user manual is available explain the dashboard’s structure, filters, and use cases.

 ---